samss084/spreadsheet-variable/README.md

-# Spreadsheet Reader Variable for Google Tag Manager Server Container
+# Google Sheets Reader Variable for Google Tag Manager Server Container

-Spreadsheet reader variable allows reading data from Google Sheet and add use it inside server Google Tag Manager.
+Google Sheets reader variable allows reading data from Google Sheet and add use it inside server Google Tag Manager.

 **There are three action types:**